2019 Hyundai Kona Electric: What's It Like To Live With?

 • Our test vehicle: 2019 Hyundai Kona Electric Ultimate

-• Base Kona Electric MSRP: $37,995 (inc. destination)
+• Base Kona Electric MSRP: $37,995 (including destination)

 • MSRP as tested: $46,130 (not including any potential tax credits or incentives)

 Because the screen was frozen I couldn't see how much range I had or my speed.
 The only thing on display was the odometer.
 Finally I decided to just start driving.
 Thankfully, the car still worked!

 Nothing changed on the drive home, and the odometer was frozen at 4,415 miles.
 Once I got home I tried opening the Kona EV's other doors and the hatch while keeping the driver's door closed.
 This seems to have worked because when I turned on the car again the screen was back to normal.
 The odometer also showed the correct mileage I had accumulated.

 Not during the time we tested our car.
 However, Hyundai did issue two recalls shortly after our test finished.
 The first one was Recall Number 20V630000 and pertained to the Kona Electric's battery.
 The issue?
 "The lithium-ion battery may short circuit after it is fully charged."
 The second was Recall Number 20V748000 and pertained to the car's brakes.
 The issue?
 "The integrated electronic brake system may detect an abnormal sensor signal and, as a result, may significantly reduce braking performance."